rabbitmq/rabbitmq-server/deps/amqp10_client/README.md

 This is an [Erlang client for the AMQP 1.0](https://www.amqp.org/resources/specifications) protocol.

-It's primary purpose is to be used in RabbitMQ related projects but it is a generic client that was tested with at least 4 implementations of AMQP 1.0.
+Its primary purpose is to be used in RabbitMQ related projects but it is a generic client that was tested with at least 3 implementations of AMQP 1.0.

-If you are looking for an Erlang client for [AMQP 0-9-1](https://www.rabbitmq.com/tutorials/amqp-concepts.html) — a completely different protocol despite the name — [consider this one](https://github.com/rabbitmq/rabbitmq-erlang-client).
+If you are looking for an Erlang client for [AMQP 0-9-1](https://www.rabbitmq.com/tutorials/amqp-concepts.html) — a completely different protocol despite the name — [consider this one](../amqp_client).

 ## Project Maturity and Status

 This client is used in the cross-protocol version of the RabbitMQ Shovel plugin.
-It is not 100% feature complete but moderately mature and was tested against at least three AMQP 1.0 servers:
+It is not 100% feature complete but moderately mature and was tested against at least 3 AMQP 1.0 servers:
 RabbitMQ, Azure ServiceBus, ActiveMQ.

 This client library is not officially supported by VMware at this time.